-

 Do images generated by and/or with artificial intelligence benefit from copyright protection in your jurisdiction?
 If so, who is the authorship attributed to?

-In addressing this issue, China’s legislative and judicial spheres are confronted with numerous ambiguities and debates.
+In addressing this issue, China’s legislative and judicial spheres have made preliminary explorations and engaged in discussions, but clear rules have yet to be established.
 More cases and rules are needed to make things clearer.

 - From a legislative standpoint, the Copyright-related Law is open to interpretation, defining a “work” as any original creation in the fields of literature, art, or science that can take a physical form.
 It must be a product of “intellectual activity”, but the law doesn’t explicitly say AI-generated images can’t be copyrighted.